seanreed1111/sql-recipes/recipes.md

 How It Works
-Our recipe uses the CASE feature, in Search form rather than Simple form, to switch between HIRE_DATE and END_DATE values from the joined tables.
+Our recipe uses the CASE feature, in Search form rather than Simple form, to switch between HIRE_DATE and END_DATE values FROM the joined tables.
 In some respects, it’s easiest to think of this CASE operation

 as a combination of two SELECT statements in one.
-For employees with no promotions, it’s as if we were selecting as follows: select e.employee_id, e.hire_date…
+For employee with no promotions, it’s as if we were Selecting as follows:
+SELECT e.employee_id, e.hire_date…
-Whereas for employees that have had promotions, the CASE statement switches the SELECT to the following form: select e.employee_id, old.end_date…
+WHEREas for employee that have had promotions, the CASE statement switches the SELECT to the following form:
+SELECT e.employee_id, old.end_date…

 The beauty is in not having to explicitly code these statements yourself, and for far more complex uses of CASE, not having to code many dozens or hundreds of statement combinations.
-To explore the solution from the data’s perspective, the following SQL statement extracts the employee identifier and the hire and end dates using the same left outer join as our recipe.
+To explore the solution FROM the data’s perspective, the following SQL statement extracts the employee identifier and the hire and end dates using the same left outer join as our recipe.

-select e.employee_id, e.hire_date, old.end_date end from hr.employees e left outer join hr.job_history old on e.employee_id = old.employee_id
+SELECT e.employee_id, e.hire_date, old.end_date end FROM employee e left outer join hr.job_history old on e.employee_id = old.employee_id

-where e.department_id = 50 order by e.employee_id;
+WHERE e.department_id = 50 ORDER BY e.employee_id;

 …
 The results show the data that drove the CASE function’s decision in our recipe.
 The values in bold were the results returned by our recipe.
-For the first, second, fourth, and fifth rows shown, END_DATE from the HR.JOB_HISTORY table is NULL, so the CASE operation returned the HIRE_DATE.
+For the first, second, fourth, and fifth rows shown, END_DATE FROM the HR.JOB_HISTORY table is NULL, so the CASE operation returned the HIRE_DATE.
 For the third row, with EMPLOYEE_ID 122, END_DATE has a date value, and thus was returned in preference to HIRE_DATE when examined by our original recipe.
 There is a shorthand form of the CASE statement known as the Simple CASE that only operates against one column or expression and has THEN clauses for possible values.
 This wouldn’t have suited us as Oracle limits the use of NULL with the Simple CASE in awkward ways.

 ---

 5-6.
 Conditional Sorting and Sorting By Function Problem
-While querying some data, you need to sort by an optional value, and where that value is not present, you’d like to change the sorting condition to another column.
+While querying some data, you need to sort by an optional value, and WHERE that value is not present, you’d like to change the sorting condition to another column.

 Solution
 Oracle supports the use of almost all of its expressions and functions in the ORDER BY clause.
 This includes the ability to use the CASE statement and simple and complex functions like arithmetic operators to dynamically control ordering.
-For our recipe, we’ll tackle a situation where we want to show employees ordered by highest-paid to lowest-paid.
+For our recipe, we’ll tackle a situation WHERE we want to show employee ordered by highest-paid to lowest-paid.
 For those with a commission, we want to assume the commission is earned but don’t want to actually calculate and show this value; we simply want to order on the implied result.
 The following SQL leverages the CASE statement in the ORDER BY clause to conditionally branch sorting logic for those with and without a COMMISSION_PCT value.

-select employee_id, last_name, salary, commission_pct from hr.employees
+SELECT employee_id, last_name, salary, commission_pct FROM employee
-order by case
+ORDER BY case
 when commission_pct is null then salary else salary * (1+commission_pct) end desc;

-We can see from just the first few rows of results how the conditional branching while sorting has worked.
+We can see FROM just the first few rows of results how the conditional branching while sorting has worked.

 …
-Even though employees 101 and 102 have a higher base salary, the ORDER BY clause using CASE has correctly positioned employees 145 and 146 based on their included commission percentage.
+Even though employee 101 and 102 have a higher base salary, the ORDER BY clause using CASE has correctly positioned employee 145 and 146 based on their included commission percentage.

 How It Works
-The selection of data for our results follows Oracle’s normal approach, so employee identifiers, last names, and so forth are fetched from the HR.EMPLOYEES table.
+The SELECTion of data for our results follows Oracle’s normal approach, so employee identifiers, last names, and so forth are fetched FROM the employee table.
 For the purposes of ordering the data using our CASE expression, Oracle performs additional calculations that aren’t shown in the results.
-All the candidate result rows that have a non-NULL commission value have the product of COMMISSION_PCT and SALARY calculated and then used to compare with the SALARY figures for all other employees for ordering purposes.
+All the candidate result rows that have a non-NULL commission value have the product of COMMISSION_PCT and SALARY calculated and then used to compare with the SALARY figures for all other employee for ordering purposes.
 The next SELECT statement helps you visualize the data Oracle is deriving for the ordering calculation.

-select employee_id, last_name, commission_pct, salary, salary * (1+commission_pct) sal_x_comm
+SELECT employee_id, last_name, commission_pct, salary, salary * (1+commission_pct) sal_x_comm
-from hr.employees;
+FROM employee;